Home ยป All Recipes ยป Condiments ยป Rosemary Garlic Compound Butter

 Whether you have some fresh rosemary from your garden that you want to use up or you want to have a batch of this garlic rosemary butter on hand to add extra flavor to your leftovers, this butter is a tasty way to level up any meal.

-rosemary compound butter in a roll sliced on a wooden cutting board
+A roll of butter sliced on a wooden cutting board

 From Steak to Bread: When to Serve Compound Butter